-With respect to the self-managed account, several restrictions apply and a minimum balance is required to participate.
-Additionally, if a participant invests in the self-managed account, the participant has the right to vote the shares of securities held in the participant's account.
+With respect to the self-directed brokerage account, several restrictions apply and a minimum balance is required to participate.
+Additionally, if a participant invests in the self-directed brokerage account, the participant has the right to vote the shares of securities held in the participant's account.